Chirag-ahir/JAVA-All-Basic/README.md

 What is Stack overflow error?<br>
 A stack overflow is a type of buffer overflow error that occurs when a Java program tries to use more memory space in the call stack than has been allocated to that stack.

+  What is Out of memory error?<br>
+  OutOfMemoryError is a runtime error in Java which occurs when the Java Virtual Machine (JVM) is unable to allocate an object due to insufficient space in the Java heap.

  What is For loop in java?<br>
   The Java for loop is a control flow statement that iterates a part of the programs multiple times with a specified condition.